fardjad/my-actions/automatic-maintenance/README.md

 ## Synopsis

-This GitHub Action provides an _opinionated workflow_ for performing automatic maintenance tasks on a repository.
+This action provides an _opinionated workflow_ for performing automatic maintenance tasks on a repository.
 It can be used to automate tasks such as updating dependencies, formatting code, etc.

 The maintenance workflow is depicted in the following state diagram: